Q-Minh/nihu/dox/tut_mesh_building.md

 \snippet mesh_building.mex.cpp Matlab example

-For more information on the Matlab [MEX] interface and on the arguments of the [mexFunction], refer to the Matlab [MEX] site.
+\note For more information on the Matlab [MEX] interface and on the arguments of the [mexFunction], refer to the Matlab [MEX] site.